Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part V — “Why Not Just Do It In Dumbledore’s Mouth?”

 Ah, the hilarious looking forest.

-Well, now it actually qualifies as a “dark” forest.
+Well, at least now it actually qualifies as a “dark” forest.

 Is Hagrid just sleeping through all this?